 Clock aggregation allows for multi-spine clock domains.
-A MUX tree provides the necessary flexibility to allow long-lines or I/Os to access domains of one, two, or four global spines.
+A MUX tree provides the necessary flexibility to allow long lines or I/Os to access domains of one, two, or four global spines.
 Signal access to the clock aggregation system is achieved through long-line resources in the central rib, and also through local resources in the north and south ribs, allowing I/Os to feed directly into the clock system.
 As Figure 2-14 indicates, this access system is contiguous.

-There is no break in the middle of the chip for the north and south I/O VersaNet access.
-This is different from the quadrant clocks, located in these ribs, which only reach the middle of the rib.
+There is no break in the middle of the chip for north and south I/O VersaNet access.
+This is different from the quadrant clocks, located in these ribs, which only reach the middle of the rib.Refer to the Using Global Resources in Actel Fusion Devices application note.